ouyangw/scattering/examples/README.md

 \**The time is measured on a Mac mini (Mid 2011) with 2.5 GHz Intel Core i5 using `time` commandline utility and the `real` time in the result.*

-The data from a range of incoming momenta a written into file with 7 columns:
+The data from a range of incoming momenta are written into file with 7 columns:

 1. incoming energy
 2. incoming momentum